digitalrightswatch/digitalrightswatch.org.au/content/blog/2020-10-02-newsletter-september-roundup.md

 **Don&#8217;t miss out, mark these in your calendar!**

-  * Australia’s annual Internet Governance Conference, NetThing, is coming up next week over 1-2 October.
+  * Australia's annual Internet Governance Conference, NetThing, is coming up next week over 1-2 October.
 There are two full days of discussions and workshops on issues all about the Internet!
 Be sure to register for your FREE ticket on the [NetThing website][9].
-  * Lizzie O’Shea will be talking on the first panel of day 1 at 9:30am (AEST) on, “the growing role of digital platforms in our economy—how are governments responding and how should they?”
+  * Lizzie O'Shea will be talking on the first panel of day 1 at 9:30am (AEST) on, "the growing role of digital platforms in our economy—how are governments responding and how should they?"
   * And a special shoutout to our Campaigner Samantha Floreani who organised and put together the final panel of day 1 dealing with censorship and expression.
 You can tune in at 3:45pm (AEST).
-Now, this is a line-up you won’t want to miss!
+Now, this is a line-up you won't want to miss!

 <div class="wp-block-image">
   <figure class="aligncenter size-large is-resized"><img loading="lazy" decoding="async" src="/wp-content/uploads/2020/10/Netthing_inclusionpanel.png" alt="" class="wp-image-7299" width="484" height="242" srcset="/wp-content/uploads/2020/10/Netthing_inclusionpanel.png 1024w, /wp-content/uploads/2020/10/Netthing_inclusionpanel-300x150.png 300w, /wp-content/uploads/2020/10/Netthing_inclusionpanel-768x384.png 768w" sizes="(max-width: 484px) 100vw, 484px" /></figure>